Skip to main content

 Window order and lead time (Weeks 2–6)

 Custom-sized windows ordered.
-Lead time varies: vinyl and fiberglass-clad often 2–4 weeks; premium wood-clad (Marvin, Pella) typically 4–8 weeks.
+Lead time varies meaningfully by product tier: vinyl and fiberglass-clad often 2–4 weeks; premium wood-clad (Marvin, Pella) typically 4–8 weeks; custom-size or special-color orders extend to 8–12 weeks.

 Site setup and prep (Day 1 of work)

 Interior protection of floors and furniture near each window.
 Exterior protection of plantings.
-Containment for pre-1978 homes.
+EPA RRP containment with poly sheeting on the ground around work area for pre-1978 homes.
+Lift or scaffolding setup for two-story scope.

-Existing window removal (Days 1–3, ~3 windows per day)
+Existing window removal (Days 1–3, approximately 3 windows per day per crew)

 Careful removal of existing windows preserving original interior casings where possible.
 Sash and frame removal.
 Old caulking and weatherstripping cleaned out.
-Lead-safe debris handling.
+EPA RRP-certified lead-safe debris handling on pre-1978 stock.

 Opening prep (Days 1–3, alongside removal)

-Sill inspection and repair if needed.
+Sill inspection and repair when needed.
 Foam insulation in framing gaps.
 Self-adhered flashing tape at opening perimeter.
+Header reinforcement on picture-window or triple-pane upgrades.

-New window installation (Days 1–4, ~3 windows per day)
+New window installation (Days 1–4, approximately 3 windows per day per crew)

-New window set in opening, leveled, plumbed, fastened.
+New window set in opening, leveled, plumbed, fastened to manufacturer specification.
 Operation tested.
-Foam insulation around perimeter.
-Interior casing reattached or new trim installed.
+Low-expansion foam insulation around perimeter (high-expansion foam can distort the frame).
+Interior casing reattached on like-for-like scope or new matched-profile casing installed where original couldn't be preserved.

 Exterior trim and sealing (Days 4–6)